Grate-Oracle-Lewot/GrateCrystal/README.md

 - Physical/Special split
 - TMs are infinite-use
 - Difficulty settings in the options menu for disabling player items in battle and capping levels (via either disobedience or hard caps)
-- Nayru62's advanced Pokédex shows base stats, learnsets, encounter rates, and much more
+- Nayru62's advanced Pokédex shows base stats, learnsets, encounter rates, and much more (currently does not show fishing encounters, but I'll make it work eventually)
 - New Pokédex entries for every Pokémon
 - On the title screen, simply press Select to reset the clock, and B to delete your save data
 - Time Capsule replaced with player gender swap machine